KevinFrutiger/air-museum-experiment/README.md

 Some notes:
 - The aircraft are unpainted.
 - The Wright Flyer is just basic shapes for scale
 - The ground texture was intentionally left untiled.
-Tightly tiled textures on a flat plane seem to filter to a solid color towars the horizon and loose a sense of depth.
+Tightly tiled textures on a flat plane seem to filter to a solid color towards the horizon and loose a sense of depth.

 ## Running the app